joinjack/quarterup/README.md

-# quarterup
+# Quarterup
-QuarterUp - team collaboration and goal setting platform
+QuarterUp - a team collaboration and goal setting platform